IRONMAN 70.3 Triathlon: What are Brick Sessions and Why Are They Important?

 Brick sessions are an important part of IRONMAN 70.3 training.
 But what are they, why are they so important, and how can you make them work best for you?

 An IRONMAN 70.3 triathlon can be a daunting event to train for.
 It requires you to complete three disciplines, swimming, biking, and running, in succession.
-Brick sessions are an essential part of IRONMAN training as they help athletes become comfortable with transitioning between the different sports.
+Brick sessions are essential to IRONMAN training as they help athletes become comfortable transitioning between the different sports.

 1. What is a Brick Session?

-A brick session consists of two or more of the disciplines that make up a triathlon being completed back-to-back in one workout session.
-For example, a swim-bike brick session would involve swimming followed by cycling; while a bike-run brick would involve cycling followed by running.
+A brick session consists of two or more disciplines that make up a triathlon being completed back-to-back in one workout session.
+For example, a swim-bike brick session would involve swimming followed by cycling, while a bike-run brick would involve cycling followed by running.

-While not all brick sessions need to be done at race pace or intensity, it helps to simulate race conditions and give athletes an idea of how their bodies will respond to competing in multiple disciplines for an extended period of time.
+While not all brick sessions need to be done at race pace or intensity, they help simulate race conditions and give athletes an idea of how their bodies will respond to competing in multiple disciplines for an extended period of time.

 2. Why are Brick Sessions Important?